See the table below for minimum and recommended system configurations for Mastercam.

-|Video||OpenGL 3.2 support with 512 MB memory.
-No onboard graphics||NVIDIA Quadro graphics card with 2 GB dedicated memory|
+|Video||OpenGL 3.2 and OpenCL 1.2 support with 1 GB memory.
+No onboard graphics||NVIDIA Quadro or AMD FirePro/Radeon Pro Card with 4 GB (or higher) dedicated memory|

-|Monitor||1920 * 1080 resolution||1920 * 1080 (or higher) resolution, dual monitors|
+|Monitor||1920 * 1080 resolution||1920 * 1080 resolution, dual monitors|

-|Storage||Hard drive with at least 20GB free USB and/or DVD drive||Solid State Drive (SSD) with at least 20GB free|
+|Storage||Hard drive with at least 20GB free USB and/or DVD drive (depending on installation media and licensing method)||Solid State Drive (SSD) with at least 20GB free|

 Connection to internet and e-mail is recommended for support and updates.